jorgonor/jslash/README.md

 # jslash
-# The natural HTML5 evolution of Flash.
+# A simple 2D game programming framework for the Web

-jslash is a microframework thougth with a simple purpose, fast game development for the Web client-side.
+jslash is a microframework thougth with a simple purpose, fast game development for the Web client-side (at the moment).

-jslash uses the HTMLCanvasElement to draw the figures, and provides a collection of objects to abstract the access to it.
+jslash uses the HTMLCanvasElement to draw pictures, shapes, and provides a collection of out-of-the-box objects to make easy the access to the Canvas API.

-jslash is developed in order to optimize the most current operations of the developer, trying to always provide a built-in solution for a common problem on game development.
+jslash is developed in order to optimize the most current operations of the developer, trying to provide a built-in solution for any common problem on game development.

 jslash is licensed under MIT license.